Equiem/pivotal-tracker-clj/README.md

 Optionally all the date handling can be done outside this library, just pass in strings as per the Pivotal Tracker API documentation.

-## Authentication

-This library requires that one environment variable `PT_API_TOKEN` be set in order to authenticate with the Pivotal Tracker API.

 ## Usage

-The main function is `get-all-pages!` and takes two arguments, an endpoint string and options map.
+The main function is `get-all-pages!` and takes three arguments, an API key, an endpoint string and options map.

+The options map is optional.

 The options map will be used for the parameters documented for the given endpoint.